iopa-io/iopa-ssdp/README.md

 `iopa-ssdp` is an API-First fabric for Simple Service Discovery Protocol (SSDP) for the Internet of Things (IoT) and for Microservices Container-Based Architectures (MCBA) based on the Internet of Protocols Alliance (IOPA) specification

-It servers SSDP messages in standard IOPA format and allows existing middleware for Connect, Express and limerun projects to consume/send each mesage.
+It servers SSDP messages in standard IOPA format

 Written in native javascript for maximum performance and portability to constrained devices and services, using native HTTP parser and formatter in [`iopa-http`](https://nodei.co/npm/iopa-http/)